 The BenQ EX2780Q is also one of the few monitors with a USB-C port, enabling DisplayPort Alt and allowing you to sync and charge your laptop simultaneously.
 Beyond that, it features HDRi technology, which is essentially HDR400 but adds in a light sensor that tracks your room's brightness and adjusts the brightness of the display accordingly, helping to reduce eye strain during long gaming sessions.

 Plus, this BenQ model has the specs we've come to expect in a reliable gaming device: standard refresh rate, 109 PPI, 178-degree anti-glare IPS screen, 350 nits of brightness with 1000:1 contrast ratio, and an excellent 95% DCI-P3.
 Our primary negative is the 5ms GtG response time, definitely not a bad number but a higher lag average than our other picks.

 - 95% DCI-P3

 - Basic, immovable stand

-We can't peek into your office or gaming den and see what kind of PC gaming rig you have now, or ask you what kind of games you typically play.
-Many of our top picks come with multiple preset modes based on your favorite game genre, but the core maximum specs of each device will ultimately dictate how well it performs with minimal lag or tearing, as well as how things look once you close your gaming software and open up other work programs.
+We can't peek into your office or gaming den and see what kind of PC gaming rig you have now or ask you what kind of games you typically play.
+Many of our top picks come with multiple preset modes based on your favorite game genre.
+Still, each device's core maximum specs will ultimately dictate how well it performs with minimal lag or tearing, as well as how things look once you close your gaming software and open up other work programs.